 There are many things that can impact the quality of an essential oil.
 I’ll just touch on the 2 biggest ones, but there are more including packaging of the oils and storage.

 Plants: Were the plants grown using pesticides or other chemical fertilizers?
 Or were they grown naturally, on a fully sustained farm using only herbicides as fertilizers?
 Were they grown in their natural environment (meaning did the Frankincense come from Oman, Yemen, or Somalia, which are the 3 areas where Frankincense trees naturally grow)?
 How were the seeds selected?
 Were they hand chosen to be planted?
-How the plants are cared for makes a huge difference in the quality of essential oils you will get.
+How the plants are cared for makes a huge difference in the quality of the essential oils.

 Distillation process: How were the oils distilled?
 In order to preserve the medicinal benefits of essential oils, the plants should be steam distilled using little or no heat.
-For select oils they can also be cold pressed.
-This preserves the natural constituents of the oils, therefore maintaining the full strength of the oils.
+Select oils can also be cold pressed (citrus oils like lemon, orange and grapefruit are cold pressed from the rind of the fruit).
+This preserves the natural constituents of the oils, therefore maintaining their full strength.

 When I was making my decision of what company to go with, it came down to two.
-What really sold me on Young Living was the fact that they own their own farms.
+What really sold me on Young Living was their Seed to Seal Guarantee and the fact that they own their own farms or partner farms.
 To some this may not matter, but to me that is a huge deal.
-They are able to control the entire process, from planting the seeds in the ground, harvesting the plants, distilling and testing the oils to make sure they pass their quality standards, to finally bottling and storing the oils.
-That in the end was the final reason that swayed me to Young Living.
+They are able to control the entire process, from planting the seeds in the ground, to harvesting the plants, to distilling & testing the oils (they also use third party testing with some of the best agencies in the world), to finally bottling and storing the oils.
+That, in the end, was the final reason that swayed me to Young Living.
 Seeing their Seed to Seal process showed me that they can 100% guarantee that their oils are pure and of the best quality.

 Another thing I liked was that they invite you to come to the farms!
 They want people to come see the distilleries, come work and plant the seeds with them!
+Help them weed (all their fields are hand weeded).
 They have a full open door policy and I love that.

 When you’re searching for an essential oil company to go with, make sure you really do your research.
 Read as much about a company as you can to find out if they are the best fit for you and your family, and make sure what they are selling is 100% pure essential oils and not something you wouldn’t want to use on yourself or your family.

-In the end, even though Young Living essential oils may be on the high end as far as cost goes, I know with 100% certainty that they are of the highest quality, and you can’t put a price on my family’s health.
+In the end, even though Young Living essential oils may be on the higher end as far as cost goes, I know with 100% certainty that they are of the highest quality.
+And you can’t put a price on my family’s health.